scottsweb/elva/src/en/posts/In-the-Middle.md

 ---
 ## It's Not the Beginning

 I can't count how many times I've "started over" this site since it began in May of 2003.
 I'm sure that if I looked hard enough I could pull up the archived version of everything from the Greymatter, Drupal, and Dokuwiki versions, along with the little one-off pages.
 I don't plan on it though; at least not any time in the near future.
-Maube instead of the middle this is more of a rebirth.
+Maybe instead of the middle this is more of a rebirth.

 Now?
 I'm right in the middle.
 The middle of the year, middle of projects at work and home, hell I'm even middle aged(ish).
 Middle-age isn't too bad so far - no plans for a fast car or big changes, I have enough to work on as it is.
 Still learning and trying apply what I'm learning to life.
 Sometimes that's easy; a lot of the time it isn't.